skeeto/skeeto.github.com/about/index.md

 * [Enchive][enchive]: encrypted personal archives.
 I've written about [the purpose behind this tool][enchive-meta].

-* [Am I Shadowbanned?][shadow]: test if your reddit account has been shadowbanned.
-Not nearly as important as it once was, but still quite popular.

 * [binitools][binitools]: an old modding tool for the *Freelancer* space flight sim.
 I wrote it in college before starting this blog.
 There are